UmbrellaLeaf5/locus_no_pilotus/README.md

 4) Open ```Git Bash``` and use command like ```cd C:/CodeFolder``` to go to the folder where you usually save the code

-5) Clone our repo with including submodules to such folder
+5) Clone our repo with including submodules to such folder:
 ```
   git clone --recurse-submodules https://github.com/UmbrellaLeaf5/locus_no_pilotus
 ```